ConPolicy

 m.muensch@conpolicy.de

-Marlene Münsch is project manager for consumer research at ConPolicy and responsible for conducting scientific studies and consultancy projects in the field of consumer behavior, consumer policy and behavioral insights.
+Marlene Münsch is a project manager for consumer research at ConPolicy and responsible for conducting scientific studies and consultancy projects in the field of consumer behavior, consumer policy and behavioral insights.
 Her main topics include sustainable consumption, environmental awareness, mobility and sustainability communication.
-A central interest for her is the development of effective instruments for consumer information and the promotion of environmentally conscious behavior, taking into account social acceptance.
+A central interest for her is the development of effective and accepted instruments to inform and promote environmentally conscious behavior.

 Marlene Münsch is an expert in empirical social research.
 Her methodological focus is on planning, conducting and evaluating quantitative surveys and behavioral science experiments, qualitative research methods such as focus groups (on- and offline), in-depth interviews or user experience tests, conducting evaluations of measures or programs as well as participatory and co-creative methods.